 Assault Defence Lawyers in Sydney

-SKILLED ASSAULT LAWYERS IN SYDNEY
+EXPERIENCED ASSAULT LAWYERS IN SYDNEY

 At Powerhouse Law Australia, we appreciate that it can be very uncomfortable, awkward and devastating when someone is met with an assault allegation.
 This area of law is multifaceted and has grave consequences if it is not handled properly from start to finish.
 Regardless of your case, our assault lawyers are committed to helping you achieve the best possible court result.